-URALLA SHIRE'S ROLE AS A LIVE-WORK DESTINATION IS UNDERPINNED BY ITS STRONG AND GROWING AGRICULTURAL ECONOMY, ENHANCED ROAD LINKS AND ITS GROWING VISITOR ECONOMY.
+THE URALLA SHIRE'S ROLE AS A LIVE-WORK DESTINATION IS UNDERPINNED BY ITS STRONG AND GROWING AGRICULTURAL ECONOMY, ENHANCED ROAD LINKS, AND ITS GROWING VISITOR ECONOMY.

-The largest industry in Uralla continues to be primary production.
-Agriculture was worth \$58 million value-added to the Uralla economy in 2017.
-The primary production sector will continue to be a prominent job generator, including research opportunities associated with the university and the CSIRO, which runs an agricultural research station near Uralla.
-The main primary production industries are cattle for meat, cropping, sheep for meat and fine wool as well as stud stock production to support the meat and wool enterprises.
+The largest industry in the Uralla Shire continues to be primary production.
+Agriculture was worth \$58 million value-added to the Uralla Shire economy in 2017.
+The primary production sector will continue to be a prominent job generator, including through research opportunities associated with the University of New England and the CSIRO, which runs an agricultural research station near the town of Uralla.
+The main primary production industries are cattle for meat, cropping, sheep for meat and fine wool, as well as stud stock production to support the meat and wool enterprises.
 Uralla Shire is known to produce some of the finest wool in Australia.

-The cooler temperatures and high elevations are also suitable for growing produce such as apples, pears, plums and cherries.
+The cooler temperatures and high elevations are also suitable for growing produce such as apples, pears, plums, and cherries.
 Fruit and horticulture contribute just over \$1 million to the Shire economy with the smaller orchard blocks being increasingly used for artisan products.
 The Shire also has several vineyards combining cool climate wine production with restaurant facilities and these provide significant tourism opportunities.

-Along with the major industries, there are several small industries and/or manufacturing activities such as two foundries, orchards, herb packaging facility, brewery, steel fabrication, wool garment production, goatmilk skincare products, specialist food producers, vineyards, wineries and gin distillery.
-Uralla is also the home of Lockheed Martin's satellite tracking station, which is part of a global network of ground-based facilities used to control satellites.
+Along with the major industries, there are several small industries and/or manufacturing activities such as a foundry, orchards, herb packaging facility, brewery, steel fabrication, wool garment production, goat milk products, specialist food producers, vineyards, wineries and gin distillery.
+Uralla Shire is also the home of Lockheed Martin's satellite tracking station, which is part of a global network of ground-based facilities used to control satellites.

-The proximity of the Shire to the University of New England, Armidale is reflected in the significance of higher education as a source of income for the Shire Residents (5% for Uralla Shire compared to a national average of 1.5%)
+The proximity of the Shire to the University of New England, Armidale is reflected in the significance of higher education as a source of income for the Shire Residents (5% for Uralla Shire compared to a national average of 1.5%.)

-Uralla has a growing visitor economy with its emerging artisan products, such as pottery, painting, sculpture, textiles, distilled spirits, arts, crafts, locally brewed beer, skincare products and gift lines being developed by local producers.
-Seasonal variation also contributes to Uralla's visitor economy.
+Uralla Shire has a growing visitor economy with its emerging artisan products, such as pottery, painting, sculpture, textiles, distilled spirits, arts, crafts, locally brewed beer, skincare products, and gift lines being developed by local producers.
+Seasonal variation also contributes to the Uralla Shire's visitor economy.